RnbWd/chronic/README.md

 - returns `function(t)` with `pump(t.src(), -> [transforms], -> t.dest())`, returning `t.done` upon completion or error
 - this method is syntactical sugar over the most common use pattern of this library

+## TODO

+More examples and tests and stuff coming soon!!

 ## License